 I was invited to share on our adoption of Holacracy in a recent online gathering, which lead me to think about the positive impacts on our daily work.

-I was invited to share on our adoption of Holacracy in a recent online gathering of the Siemens Grow2Glow network.
+I was invited to share on our adoption of Holacracy as a swiss SME in a recent online gathering of the Siemens Grow2Glow network.
 It gave me the opportunity to think about the impact the Holacracy organisational system has had on the agency, its culture and the way we work.
 I first focused on the negative impacts, the things we need to fix, but then realized I wasn’t fair to the reality: the benefits outgrow the challenges by far.

 Thinking of it, and having had the opportunity to be in the company through several “eras”, I realized how much things have changed.
 I have no scientific evidences of what I am sharing here, those are things I experienced and observed, a personal view.

 Good stuff happened before

 Liip always had a strong focus on values and human-centeredness: ethics always had a say, collaborators also.
 And before the adoption of Holacracy, we benefited a lot from the introduction of the Scrum agile framework (2009) and later from cross-functional teams and guilds (~ Spotify model, 2012).